EricNohara/Event-Echo/README.md

 | **Frontend Design**          | Create UI wireframes and interaction flows.                               |
 | **Frontend Development**     | Build the event map, memory wall, and upload interface.                   |

-_Work will be split evenly among members according to skill specialization._
+_Work has been/will be split evenly among members according to skill specialization and interest._